drmaize/ThermoAlign/README.md

 Standard default parameters are preset, but users can modify the parameters.py file to adjust design parameters in each module of ThermoAlign.
 The Docker images include a vim text editor so that users may modify the parameters file.
 Have a look at the parameters file using the following command:

-    # Command 4 (optional): the vim editor can be used to modify design parameters
+    # Command 4 (optional): the vim editor (or nano) can be used to modify design parameters
     # type "i" to insert/modify values; use the "Esc" keyboard button followed by ":x" to save and quit.
     vim parameters.py